microsoft/ztlabguide/src/docs/9 - Secure your tenant.md

 1. Under **Select template** choose the **Securing security info registration** template, leave the policy name as is, and put the **Policy state** to **On** then click **Next**.
 1. Under **Review + Create** click **Create Policy**.

-Repeat steps **1-5** to create the other five CA policies using the templates as numbered below.
+Repeat steps **1-5** to create the other five Conditional Access policies using the templates as numbered below.

    ![MISSING ALT TEXT](img/securetenant.002.png)

-Verify that you now have all 8 CA policies present in your tenant and all are in an **ON** state.
+Verify that you now have all 8 Conditional Access policies present in your tenant and all are in an **ON** state.

    ![Graphical user interface, text, application, email Description automatically generated](img/securetenant.003.png)